ambroser53/com3529-code/README.md

 * __Maven__.
 Maven is a build automation tool, package and dependency manager for Java.
 It is available at https://maven.apache.org.

-## Cloning and Forking the repository
+## Cloning and Forking the Repository

 The easiest way to get a hold of these materials is to clone the repository.
 You can do this by opening a terminal and changing directory to somewhere